 2. Performance Songs are Not Congregation Songs

-Look, I love contemporary Christian music as much as the next person.
+I love contemporary Christian music as much as the next person.
 I download Christian music off of iTunes.
 I listen to Christian radio, and I sing along.
 But not all songs are congregation songs.
-Some are meant to be solos.
+Some are meant to be solos–or meant to just be played on your iPod.

 Just because a song means something to you, and has a great message, does not mean that it works well in a congregation.
 To be sung by a bunch of people at one time, the tune should be obvious, there should not be numerous pauses, and there should not be weird timing.
-If there is, then it’s better to use it as special music.
+If there is, then it’s better to use it as special music–or not use it all in the service

 3. The “Eye Shadow Should Match Your Purse” Philosophy of Worship Doesn’t Work